letsencrypt/cp-cps/CPS.md

 Automated internal and external vulnerability scans occur at least every two weeks, though more typically every week.

-Extensive vulnerability assessments for ISRG infrastructure and primary CA application code are conducted at least annually by qualified third parties.
+Extensive vulnerability assessments for ISRG infrastructure are conducted at least annually by qualified third parties.

 ISRG Security Officers perform a risk assessment at least annually.
 This risk assessment: